Get your B.A. in Food Studies

 This major shares a core curriculum with the B.S. in Nutrition and Food Systems, offered by the College of Agriculture and Life Sciences.
 Tucson is a UNESCO City of Gastronomy and an ideal setting to pursue a degree in Food Studies given its vibrant food scene and countless opportunities for service learning, applied research experiences, and internships with a wide range of local and regional partners.

 Learn about the cultural and historical significance of food

 Explore the food scene in Tucson, a UNESCO City of Gastronomy

 Work to tackle food injustice

 Food-related majors are burgeoning across the country!
-Benefit from the growing demand for experts in food-related policy, food justice, and food culture.
+Benefit from the growing demand for experts in food-related policy work, community organizing, and entrepreneurship.
 Consider food studies as a double major, leading to exciting career options.

 - Culinary writer